wsydney76/craft4-ddev-starter/README.md

 * Legal section.
 Use for privacy, imprint.
 Shown in footer navigation
 * 'Content Section' Embedded section with Features/Team/Testimonial types.
 * Hero Area: Embedded section.
 This allows hero area/CTA content which can be scheduled precisely, independent of the owning entry.

+#### Article?
+News?
+Blog?
+Post?

+This starter uses the term 'article' for a channel.
+The reason is that 'blog'/'news' is a bit too specific, and 'post' is too generic.
+'Article' is a bit more neutral, and can be used for other types of content as well.

+If you want to show a different term to your user, we highly recommend to just change name/uri in the section settings, and leave the handle as is.
+This will allow existing code/settings to work without changes.

+You will have to adjust translations, though.

 ### More content